csanry/dsa/leetcode/blind75/05_maximum_subarray/README.md

 - Given an array of integers `nums`, find the subarray with the largest sum, and return its sum

+### Summary

+- Sliding window approach, Kadane's algorithm

+- Dynamic programming perspective: there is no point retaining the previous subarrays with negative sums

 #### Example 1

 ```